 Determining your work availability is super important when applying for any job role.
 It is also something that you will need to manage throughout your working career.
 As work plays a central role in the lives of many, deciding when you will be available to work is something that you should spend a considerable amount of time contemplating.

 A potential employer will ask for your work availability to see if your schedule is compatible with the job role and organisation.
 Once you have a job, you may also have to navigate working availability when dealing with extra shifts, applying for leave or changes in the organisation.

 We understand figuring out your working availability and informing your current or future employer can sometimes be tricky.
 So, here are some things for you to consider:

 Be as flexible as you can

-Flexibility is something that employers value highly.
+Flexibility is something employers value highly.
 Depending on the job (casual, part-time or full-time) you may need to be flexible with work availability such as working late hours or on weekends.
-It is great to be as open as you can be.
-Being flexible, especially around holiday periods can be a great asset for you as a job candidate.
-If you are new to the role, it is great to your limit time off and to demonstrate your dedication and commitment to the job and the organisation.
+Being flexible, especially around holiday periods, can be a great asset for you as a job candidate.
+If you are new to the role, try to limit your time off to demonstrate your dedication and commitment to the job and the organisation.

 You should determine your flexibility within reason and what works for you.
 If you are not flexible with certain days or hours you should inform your employer.
 It is best to emphasise other days or hours you are willing to work.